EC528-Fall-2025/XFault-ITBench/README.md

 **Out of Scope Features**:

 - Creation of new AI agents (evaluation only)
-- Support for non-kubernetes environments (testing assumes kubernetes as base)
+- Support for non-kubernetes environments (testing assumes kubernetes as base) such as Python Unit Testing API
 - Major redesign of ITBench’s architecture (extending existing mechanisms, not rebuilding framework)
+- New Tools introduced to ITBench such as Istio Service Mesh

 By setting these boundaries, the project ensures focus on realistic reliability scenarios.
 The result is a powerful testbed where SREs can validate whether AI agents respond as effectively as human engineers to production-scale failures; from small misconfigurations to multi-service outages.